I have a little confession to make.

 When I wrote my last blog post, I was actually bursting to share a secret, which I wasn’t allowed to share until TODAY.
 I’ve actually been bursting to share it for about two months now, but the most I could do was write metaphorical posts sneakily expressing what I was going through.

-The truth is that “two years” is not just a significant number to me right now because I moved to Korea two years ago; it also happens to be the amount of time I am committing to be part of church plant team down in Busan, a seaside city at the Southern tip of Korea.
-A team of six of us are going down to join a church campus that was planted a year and a half ago.
+The truth is that “two years” is not just a significant number to me right now because I moved to Korea two years ago; it also happens to be the amount of time I am committing to be part of a church plant team down in Busan, a seaside city at the Southern tip of Korea.
+A team of 6 of us are going down to join a church campus that was planted a year and a half ago.

 The leaders at my church asked me to consider the move so long ago, and I said yes so long ago (two days after they asked), that all this seems like old news to me, but as my pastor publicly announced our team today, I was reminded that this is actually a pretty big deal.

 For me, this decision was one of those big leaps of faith, a cliff jump.
 I did it simply because I felt God inviting me to.
 I said YES to God because I knew He was worth it.
 I knew it was going to be an amazing adventure.
 The unknowns were part of the thrill.
 But as I leapt into the air, I found some of my closest friends beside me.

 Surprise!
 My roommate and some of my other very close friends are going, too!